 Okay… where were we?
 Back in Coolant Re-route part 1, I had installed all of the cool BEGi coolant reroute stuff on the head and was ready to drop it on the engine and do the actual work of routing the coolant back to the radiator.
 Easier said than done, right?

+The big hose above is Autozone part number XL-1215.
 I have MiataTurbo to thank for this excellent hose.
 In fact, I decided to do this re-route because of this hose.
 Check out the thread on MT for more info.

 This hose seems to be from some sort of American truck (Cadillac Escalade?) and is juuuuust right.
 You slice off the front U-turn and it routes nicely from the back of the Miata head all the way up to the radiator.
 This hose is why I titled my initial post “Easy” Coolant Reroute.

 That’s where it sits.
 There’s juuuust enough room to clear the firewall.
-And with the gaskets installed on the spacer, there’s a little bit of extra room between the neck and that bung to slide the big GM hose on the Kia water neck.
+And with the gaskets installed on the spacer, there’s a little bit of extra room between the neck and that bung to slide the big Autozone hose on the Kia water neck.

 In case you couldn’t tell, the little speedometer cable holder needs to be flattened.